mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

 #TODO("bar graph of percentage difference with one fault across all circuits?")

-Comparing unprotected vs. unmitigated circuits for a variety of circuits shows that the TaMaRa algorithm _is_ effective, compared to a control, against mitigating a number of SEUs.
-The fact that 100% of faults are mitigated when only one fault is injected is a positive sign, as it indicates the algorithm is working as intended to mitigate _single_ event upsets.
+Comparing unprotected vs. unmitigated circuits for a variety of circuits shows that the TaMaRa algorithm _is_ effective, compared to a control, against mitigating between one and three SEUs.
 As mentioned earlier, there is inverse logarithmic shaped curve as the number of faults increases, showing an exponential decay in the effectiveness of the algorithm until it eventually is no longer effective at mitigating more than 8 upsets.
 This was hypothesised to happen in the early stages of drafting the algorithm, so it's a positive sign to see it in reality.

-#TODO[a big takeaway is that voters need protection on simple circuits and it depends how complicated the
-  circuit is]
+One of the biggest takeaways from this data is that single-voter TMR is not enough to mitigate _all_ SEUs, and is certainly not enough to mitigate multi-bit upsets (MBUs).
+For space-fairing applications, SEUs landing in the voter circuitry remains a serious issue, especially for smaller circuits.
+Based on the results available, it does appear that smaller circuits (such as the ones tested in this chapter) suffer more adversely from SEUs.
+It is likely that this issue becomes less serious on more complex circuits such as CPUs, but the TaMaRa algorithm would need improvements in order to handle these more complicated circuits.